kamejoko80/WICED-SDK/README.md

 Using this command to compile "make rbl.rgb-RB_Duo" in teminal, after that, it will create a file with ending "_MSD.bin", simply drag and drop it to the MSD drive via the RBLink.

+## Unload the Duo

+Some other firmwares may lock some sessions of the Flash area, use the unlock firmware to unlock it first before uploading any WICED firmware.

 ## Other Tools

 The RBLink is compatible with the STLink Utility